MicroEJ/docs/VEEPortingGuide/uiChangeLog.rst

 [12.0.0] - 2019-06-24
 =====================

+Architecture
+""""""""""""

+**Changed**

-* Compatible with Architecture 7.11.0 or higher.
+* Compatible with Architecture 7.11.0 or higher (Move Front Panel in Architecture).

 MicroUI Implementation
 """"""""""""""""""""""